15 Text Analysis 1

 • Use Project Gutenberg and the {gutenbergr} package.

-2. Download and transform each author’s books into their own tibble in tidy text format.
+2. Download and clean each author’s books, then transform them into tidy text format.

 • Remove formatting and stop words.